RESERVING A BENGAL KITTEN

 It is very important to us to be a part of collecting data on different heart diseases that affect Bengals.
 Not only for the cats but also because by using the feline model, we are actually able to extrapolate helpful information for the human.
 Ohio State University Veterinary Cardiologists have seen so many of A-Kerr's cats that they began a study and peer review article that will be published in 2015 about the Bengal cat heart.

-A-Kerr's follows the suggestions of the cardiologist on the testing schedule of our cats but much of what we know and understand about heart disease is a snap shot in time.
+A-Kerr's follows the suggestions of the cardiologist on the testing schedule of our Bengal cats but much of what we know and understand about heart disease is a snap shot in time.
 This means that while no one can guarantee that a cat/kitten does not carry for HCM (since it has a variable expression and prediction is not understand completely) A-Kerr's can assure YOUR kitten is as free as we can know.
 All of the test results are posted on the site for complete disclosure or available upon request.
 That is all any of us can do today.
 This testing is expensive.

 Feline Infectious Peritonitis (FIP)

 Current statistics indicate corona virus is present in 80-90% of multi-cat households.
 Of these the young and old are susceptible to a mutation of the virus that allows it to become lethal... again, statistically this is 1-10% of the 80-90% that have a corona virus.
 Feline Infectious Peritonitis (FIP) effects mainly the geriatric cat and the young.
-Due to the outbreak of SARS (a corona virus) money has become available for researchers to study FIP.
+Due to the outbreak of SARS (a corona virus), funding has become available for researchers to study FIP.
 Cats are an ideal source of information for human application.
-SARS did not come from cats...
-I want to clarify that.
+SARS did not come from cats...but translationally there is much correlation.
 Work is under way at UC Davis and the cat world anticipates a hoped for break through in the next few years.
-Until then, we are left with inaccurate tests, mixed recommendations on vaccines, and a lot of heart ache.
+Until then, we are left with inaccurate tests, mixed recommendations on vaccines, and a lot of heartache.
 A-Kerr's follows clear practices to minimize exposure by following the latest practices.
-We do all we can to protect you and your kitten.
+We do all we can to protect you and your Bengal kitten.

 Feline Herpes Virus